-Based solely on the closing price of our common stock as reported by the NASDAQ Capital Market on March 16, 2017 and the maximum number of shares that would have been available for awards as of such date under the 2017 Plan, the maximum aggregate market value of the common stock that could potentially be issued under the 2017 Plan is \$15,266,721.60.
-The shares we issue under the 2017 Plan will be authorized but unissued shares, treasury shares or shares of common stock purchased in the open market or otherwise.
-The shares of common stock underlying any awards that are forfeited, expired or settled in cash (in whole or in part), under the 2017 Plan, the 2009 Plan and the Aastrom Biosciences, Inc. Amended and Restated 2004 Equity Incentive Plan (the "2004 Plan" and, together with the 2009 Plan, the "Prior Plans") will be added back to the shares of common stock available for issuance under the 2017 Plan.
-Any shares that again become available for grant under the 2017 Plan will be added back as (i) one share for each share subject to a stock option or stock appreciation right, and (ii) 1.25 shares for each share subject to an award other than a stock option or stock appreciation right.
-Shares tendered or held back upon exercise of a stock option or settlement of an award under the 2017 Plan or the Prior Plans or to cover the exercise price or tax withholding and shares subject to a stock appreciation right that are not issued in connection with the stock settlement of the stock appreciation right upon exercise thereof, will not be added back to the shares of common stock available for issuance under the 2017 Plan.
-In addition, shares reacquired by us on the open market or otherwise using cash proceeds from the exercise of options granted under the 2017 Plan or the Prior Plans will not be added back to the shares of common stock available for issuance under the 2017 Plan.
-In addition, shares reacquired by us on the open market or otherwise using cash proceeds from the exercise of options granted under the 2017 Plan
+Based solely on the closing price of our common stock as reported by the NASDAQ Capital Market on February 6, 2019 and the maximum number of shares that would have been available for awards as of such date under the 2019 Plan had it existed at that time, the maximum aggregate market value of the common stock that could potentially be issued under the 2019 Plan is \$69,197,518.
+The shares we issue under the 2019 Plan will be authorized but unissued shares, treasury shares or shares of common stock purchased in the open market or otherwise.
+The shares of common stock underlying any awards that are forfeited, expired or settled in cash (in whole or in part), under the 2019 Plan, 2017 Plan, the Amended and Restated Aastrom Biosciences, Inc. 2009 Omnibus Incentive Plan (the "2009 Plan") and the Aastrom Biosciences, Inc. Amended and Restated 2004 Equity Incentive Plan (the "2004 Plan" and, together with the 2009 Plan and the 2017 Plan, the "Prior Plans") after December 31, 2018 will be added back to the shares of common stock available for issuance under the 2019 Plan.
+Any shares that again become available for grant under the 2019 Plan will be added back as (i) one share for each share subject to a stock option or stock appreciation right, and (ii) 1.25 shares for each share subject to an award other than a stock option or stock appreciation right.
+Shares tendered or held back upon exercise of a stock option or settlement of an award under the 2019 Plan or the Prior Plans or to cover the exercise price or tax withholding and shares subject to a stock appreciation right that are not issued in connection with the stock settlement of the stock appreciation right upon exercise thereof, will not be added back to the shares of common stock available for issuance under the 2019 Plan.
+In addition, shares reacquired by us on the open market or otherwise using cash proceeds from the exercise of options granted under the 2019 Plan or the Prior Plans will not be added back to the shares of common stock available for issuance under the 2019 Plan.